sokq44/lumina-back-end/backend/README.md

 mysql -u [new_user] -p # From now on you should log in as the user created in the step above.
 ```

+### .env File

+In order for the backend to work you need to create a .env file in the /backend directory

 ```
 DB_USER="[user]"
 DB_PASSWD="[password]"